oxygen/node-log-memory-usage/README.md

 # node-log-memory-usage
-Uses console.log to dump current memory usage if it grows or decreased by about 25%.
+Library which uses console.log to dump current memory usage if it grows or decreases by about 25%.

 Runs global.gc() when a large memory increase is detected.

+Calls process.exit(1) when memory usage exceeds the set threshold.

+`npm i node-log-memory-usage`

+See source code for usage.